ulikoehler/YakDB/YakServer/doc/external-protocol.md

 OR combination of these flags (default: reset):
 * Bit 1: Invert scan.
 Set this flag to invert the scan direction.

+*Note:* If the invert scan flag is set, the iterator is (just like with the non-inverted scan) moved to the start key.
+The scan is continued until the end key is reached.
+It is therefore neccessary to set *end key* > *start key* (requests that dont fulfill this requirement are still valid, but yield an empty result).
+For the non-inverted scan, the opposite (*end key* <= *start key*) is true.
+For inverted scan requests, the results are always returned in inverted order.

 ##### Scan response:

 The scanned request returns the scan range as alternating key/value frames